 - The best file type is a JPEG file (*.jpg) or PNG

 - When placing an image on the poster, do not use the copy/paste command.
-Instead, use inserts image command.
+Instead, use the insert image command.
 Again, the image format supported is JPEG and PNG.
-Screen capture of images not displaying.
+See a screen capture of images not displaying properly.

-- Tables copy from Excel or Word need to be converted to an image file (JPEG or PNG).
-If not, data may get return to second line because of lack of space within the box or compressed.
+- Tables copied from Excel or Word need to be converted to an image file (JPEG or PNG).
+If not, data may get returned to a second line due to of lack of space within the box or compression of the copied image.

 - Using space bar to indent a line may result shift in paragraph or sentences when printed.

 - How to change the resolution of a slide that you export as a picture in PowerPoint (How to export a slide to JPG/PNG image up to 300 dpi; default 96 dpi)